Building a Social Justice Movement for Kenya’s Urban Poor

 We use a lean staffing structure of 20 staff to run SUN in Kibera and Mathare.
-We will employ 1 staff per each additional slum, leveraging community leadership and support.
-Our SUN Program Officers Godwin Oyindo and Erick Okwama have mobilized 300+ community groups in slums across Nairobi and will oversee SUN expansion into new slums.
+We will employ up to 10 staff per additional slum, leveraging community leadership and support.
+Our SUN Program Officers Godwin Oyindo and Erick Okwama have mobilized 300+ community groups in slums across Nairobi and will oversee expansion into new slums.
 Godwin joined SHOFCO as a youth member in 2011 and got a degree from Kenyatta Univ. in 2014.
 Okwama has 7 yrs. development experience and a degree in social work.

 What aspects of the idea would potential BridgeBuilder funds primarily support?
 (500 characters)